 I said, “yes because it’s true […]I also added, ‘he could have killed me for no reason’.”
 The first responder in Bath, Pennsylvania, who wasn’t responding to a call almost killed me.

 As I said, I am very grateful to be walking and talking considering the damage of the accident.
 But for an extensive period of time (almost 7 weeks), I lost my mobility, my car, and independence because I had to bring a friend to evaluate used cars for me to replace my destroyed, beloved Honda Fit.
 I am not writing this to gain sympathy.
 I am writing this because for the first time since the accident, I am realizing that my trauma goes much deeper than just my physical injuries.

-For the over 150 of my friends on Facebook who have seen the picture above and wished me well either through a comment or private messaging, I thank you.
+For the over 150 of my friends on Facebook and in real life who have seen the picture above and wished me well either through a comment, text message, or private messaging, I thank you.
 It meant more than you know, especially because I didn’t post it to my timeline.
 It was one of the most humbling and amazing experiences of my life.

 I thought PTSD was something only soldiers, first responders, and the like suffered from it.
 I still really don’t know what it means to me because I just figured out I had it.
 I just know that people with it shouldn’t feel alone and/or shouldn’t feel like they can’t talk about it.
 It happens, it’s real, let’s acknowledge it.